m2n037/awesome-mecheng/README.md

 # Awesome Mechanical Engineering Resources

+## Preamble
+So many free resources are available for computer science students and I am jealous.
+Therefore, I started making this list for mechanical engineering students.
+This section contains some overview resources, rules and regulations, and advice.

 ###### To-Do List
 - [ ] Add all ROS books from packt-pub
 - [ ] Add all youtube playlists